MareoRaft/prove-math/text-files/ideas.md

 60. deal with rogue empty plurals.  what have i done!!!
 61. create vertical centering for key and value-block if possible.
 62. after next push to server, check all cookie and oauth things to make sure they work right.
-63. update check-types to 5.  change !nonEmptyString() to emptyString()
 64. When pulling up the node-template, give it FOCUS so that arrow-up and arrow-down scroll it.
 65. instead of synonyms, what if name was expandable to show all possible names, w/ same upvote/downvote stuff, and the winner is shown as the name?
 66. (and then, make sure the new one is a correct collapse style too (mode)) --> so there is a glitch with CHOSEN because there are more than one of them.
 Perhaps we need to give them separate IDS.
 There is also a glitch with one_time_only only working for the FIRST append blind that is clicked.
 I think THAT glitch may be related to the CHOSEN glitch, so resolve the CHOSEN glitch first, and see if the other one gets resolved on its own.